OrgFlow-Actions/demo/README.md

 Go to the **Actions** tab in this repo, and run the workflow called **Create the stack**.

 When OrgFlow creates your stack, it will also create your first environment (named `Production`).
 This environment is connected to the production Salesforce org that you provided the username and password for.
-You will see that a Git branch called `production` has been created too, and that the metadata from your Salesforce org has been committed to this branch.
+You will see that the metadata from your Salesforce org has been committed to the `main` branch.

 ### 3. Add another environment